 For example, spouses and civil partners can transfer any IHT allowances unused on the first person’s death, and use them at the time of the second person’s death.
-So, with careful planning, a couple could leave an estate worth up to £900,000 IHT-free.
-This will rise to £1 million by 2020.
+So, with careful planning, a couple could leave an estate worth up to £1million.

-Another popular estate-planning tactic is to reduce the value of your estate by making gifts within your lifetime.
-Not all lifetime gifts are IHT-exempt, but many are, and it’s worth getting advice.
+Another popular estate planning tactic is to reduce the value of your estate by making gifts within your lifetime.
+Not all lifetime gifts are IHT-exempt, but many are, and it is worth getting advice.

 There are also IHT reliefs around businesses, farms and woodlands, among others.
 But the technical detail here could fill a small book or two, and tailored advice is essential.

 IHT mitigation should never be the sole focus of estate planning – there are pitfalls around this, including finding yourself very short of cash in your own lifetime.

 But, if you ignore IHT planning completely, your heirs may pay thousands of pounds in tax unnecessarily.